Seraph2000/convex_tech_test/.aws/README.md

 ## 4. Spin up an EC2 instance that has the above IAM Role attached.

+### iii.
+Run the following script, to generate key pair for ec2 instance:

+    `python generate_key_pair.py'

+### ii.
+Make sure you change the mode of the key pair file to read-only using the following command
+# in bash terminal, otherwise it will be denied access.

+    `chmod 400 ec2-keypair.pem`

+### iii.
+Run the following to create the ec2 instance

+    `python generate_ec2.py`

 ## 5. Install R on the EC2 instance and generate a parquet reader script.